RushP7/GOL2-SDL-/README.md

 # GOL2-SDL-
 "Conway's Game of Life" that uses libsdl 2

-//--Instructions--//
+//Instructions//
 1. Use the cursor to create live cells
 2. Press Enter when ready

-//--Adittional_Info--//
+//Adittional_Info//
 Macros can be modified in config.h to adjust
--Game Speed
+Game Speed
--Window size
+Window size
--Number of Cells
+Number of Cells